zencart/documentation/content/user/admin_pages/catalog/product_types_edit_layout.md

 - To turn off the display of Model number, click `Show Model Number`, click the dropdown and select `False`, and then press `Update`.

-### Issue: I am turning off the display of certain items, but they are still displayed on my product info page.
+### Issue: I am turning off the display of fields in Layout Settings, but they are still displayed on my product info page.

 This can occur when template authors choose not to respect the flags that Zen Cart uses.
 To fix this, edit `includes/templates/YOURTEMPLATE/templates/tpl_product_info_display.php` and modify the code that handles the display of the field you wish to turn off.